OpenMDAO/dymos/mkdocs/docs/examples/intro_to_dymos/intro_to_dymos.md

-# An Introduction to Modeling Dynamic Systems with Dymos
+# Modeling Dynamic Systems with Dymos

 !!! info "Things you'll learn through this example"
     - How to define a basic Dymos ODE system.